jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Operation-Guide/Instance/Modify-Instance-Spec.md

 - MySQL、Percona、MariaDB
   - Expansion and shrinkage are supported at the same time
-  - Only primary and backup instances are supported and real-only instances are not supported for now

 - SQL Server
   - Expansion and shrinkage are supported at the same time